-Increasingly, we prefer to work on a time and materials basis with our clients, as we believe this benefits both parties – the client is as responsible as we are for project scope, has freedom to change the scope, and gets to save the effort that might otherwise be added to a fixed price quote to account for perceived risks.
+We increasingly prefer to work on a time and materials basis with our clients as we believe this benefits both parties.
+This way the client is as responsible as we are for project scope and has freedom to change it.
+The client also gets to save on costs that might otherwise be added to a fixed price quote to account for perceived risks.

-Inevitably the ideal world of a project sits within more constrained promises around overall budget to stakeholders.
-This means it is still important we assess the budgetary and timeline risks in each situation (particularly for larger programs of work) and share these with clients in a way which allows them to manage the expectations they are required to work within.
+The ideal world of a project inevitably sits within more constrained promises around overall budget which have already been made to stakeholders.
+So it remains important for us to assess the budgetary and timeline risks in each situation (particularly for larger programs of work) and share these with clients so they can manage the expectations within which they are required to work.

 Unless specifically requested, we don’t undertake a user insights exercise and then deliver a user experience recommendation for another design agency to pick up.
-We don’t take on a website design project and provide static visual designs for a development agency to build.
+We don’t take on a website design project and then provide static visual designs for another development agency to build.

-Instead, we work with you across all stages of the life cycle of your project.
-When a product or service is released, we can provide ongoing support, maintenance and ensure its continuation or evolution as technology and your business change over time.
+Instead we work with you across all stages of the life cycle of your project.
+And when a product or service is released we can provide ongoing support and maintenance, and ensure its continuation (or evolution) as your business and technology change over time.

 Planning a road map and a timeline

-Once we and you have agreed on the solution, we plan a road map for how we will get there, and beyond.
-Sometimes this road map is a short journey from A to B – where the project is to deliver a product or service from start to finish.
-Sometimes it’s a long journey, where A is the delivery of a strategy and points B through Z are products and services to be incorporated along the way.
-For each point along the road map, we have a project scope, processes within that project and a timeline for delivery.
+Once you and we agree on a solution we work out a road map of how we’ll get there.
+Sometimes the map is for a short journey from A to B, where the project is to deliver a product or service from start to finish.
+And sometimes it’s a long journey where A is the delivery of a strategy and points B through Z are products and services to be incorporated along the way.
+For each point along the road map we have a project scope, processes within that project, and a timeline for delivery.

-The processes and timeline take into account your internal processes as well as our own – so the timeline can be specific and realistic.
-The roadmap is a living document, which is delivered incrementally and evolves with learnings and changing needs of the client and their users.
+The processes and timeline take into account your internal processes as well as our own, so the timeline can be specific and realistic.
+The roadmap is a living document which is delivered incrementally, and evolves with learnings and the changing needs of client and users.